jshaker000/SAP1/README.md

     USE_GUI=0 GEN_TRACES=1 make

 Or something like that, rather than recompiling.
 I can't imagine that being too hard.
-### Clock Strategies
-There is the weird counter that works on negative edges.
-It might be better to count even/odd clocks or come up with some different strategy for that counter in particular.
-It probably would be pretty easy - it just needs a bit of thinking.

 ### FPGA Implementation
 #### Output Module